 At The Law Firm of Poppe & Associates, PLLC, we have significant experience handling property division disputes for clients in New York County, Kings County, Bronx County, Queens County, Westchester County, and surrounding areas.

-Contact us today online or by telephone at 212-792-9501 to arrange a free initial consultation with a New York City Divorce Attorney experienced in division of property.
+Contact us today online or by telephone at 212-792-9501 to arrange an initial consultation with a New York City Divorce Attorney experienced in division of property.